laravel/nova-docs/src/5.0/installation.md

 ### Enables Two Factor Authentication

-In order to allows your user to authenticate with Two Factor Authentication you need to update your `User` model and `App\Providers\NovaServiceProvider` class.
+To allow your users to authenticate with Two Factor Authentication you need to update your `User` model and `App\Providers\NovaServiceProvider` class.

 First, we need to add `Laravel\Fortify\TwoFactorAuthenticatable` trait to the application's `User` model, here we will use `App\Models\User` as an example: